 In fact, many colleges encourage their students to take a gap year.
 Not only does this allow students the opportunity to gain real-world experience, they also have the opportunity to explore their personal and professional passions—setting them up for success.

-Employers also find value in the skills job applicants gain during a service year.
-To date, there are 475 organizations who are enrolled in the Corporation for National and Community Service’s (CNCS) Employers of National Service program.
+Employers also find value in the skills that job applicants gain during a service year.
+To date, there are 475 organizations enrolled in the Corporation for National and Community Service’s (CNCS) Employers of National Service program.
 You can view a list of employers who are interested in connecting with national service alumni here.

-During that time, you’re given the opportunity to learn real-world skills that are easily transferable to any role or job you’ll hold in the future.
+Over the course of the year, you are given the opportunity to learn real-world skills that are easily transferable to any role or job you’ll hold in the future.
 The American Gap Association even found that one of the top outcomes that gap-year takers report is that, "[it] provided me with additional skills and knowledge that contributed to my career."

 "While we supported the idea of a gap year and liked the idea of Jacob being engaged in a social enterprise, we knew very little about City Year and found ourselves doing due diligence during the short time between when he was accepted into the program and when he had to commit.

 We became familiar with the website and tried to connect with folks in our lives that may be familiar with City Year.
-We heard only good things - and then came a particularly powerful endorsement from a family friend who is now the president of a Midwestern University.
-He said that he recommends a gap year for most high school graduates as they are better prepared for college and the college is better prepared for them, particularly men.
+We heard only good things and then came a particularly powerful endorsement from a family friend who is now the president of a Midwestern University.
+He said that he recommends a gap year for most high school graduates as they are better prepared for college and the college is better prepared for them.”
 Then he added, “City Year is the gold standard for gap year programs.”